The new year is upon us, but from a cybersecurity perspective, things look much the same as they did last year.

 Location: Brooklyn, New York

-Key takeaway: While it might seem easy to fault Vice Media for taking so long to publicize this attack, there is something to be said for a business doing due diligence and getting all of their facts in order before alerting customers.
+Key takeaway: While it might seem easy to fault Vice Media for taking so long to publicise this attack, there is something to be said for a business doing due diligence and getting all of their facts in order before alerting customers.

 Even so, the sensitive nature of the stolen data here probably should have spurred quicker action.
 Subscribers who went nearly a year without knowing about their financial data being compromised would likely agree.